-The Act authorizes the Commission to enter into Conciliation Agreements with persons who are subjects of investigations.
-Such an agreement allows a person to resolve a Complaint by administrative settlement agreement thereby avoiding the inconvenience and expense of a public hearing.
+The Ethics Act authorizes the Commission to enter into Conciliation (or settlement) Agreements with those who are either the subject of an Ethics Commission investigation or against whom a Complaint has been filed.
+Settlements allow these individuals to avoid the inconvenience and expense of a public hearing.

 All Conciliation Agreements are subject to public disclosure.
-Copies of all agreements can be obtained by contacting the Ethics Commission office.
+Copies of all agreements may be obtained by contacting the Ethics Commission.

 1. Public reprimand;